cdussud/layer/README.md

 Look in the samples directory for simple examples.

+A jsfiddle example can be found here: http://jsfiddle.net/qMY6T/1/

 DockPanel
 ---
 DockPanel is used to create top-level UI, such as a header, footer, sidebar, and content area.
 It works by adding children, in order, based on where they choose to dock themselves.